AST-tnbt/Basic-Blog-Website-using-HTML-CSS/README.md

 This is a responsive website made in HTML, CSS, and Bootstrap framework.

 ## What does this look like?
-There is some demos of the website:
+There are some demos of the website:
 * The tab website:
 ![alt](./image/readme_demo_tab.png)